top of page

 Protecting the Independent Mind

-In uncertain times, how can the young best prepare?
+Uncertain times: how do the young best prepare?

 Graduate level career entry is declining rapidly.
 This can be unsettling.

-What is needed for a successful education and career in the Age of AI?
+What is needed for success in the Age of AI?

 The Attention Crisis and AI-Dependency

-Social media and short-form content - such as video shorts and ‘scrolling’ - fragment attention and focus.
+Social media and short-form content - such as short video and ‘scrolling’ - fragment attention and focus.

-AI is a powerful tool, but must be used with the wisdom and principles arising from experience and effective critical thinking.
+AI must be used with wisdom and critical thinking.

-Uses one-to-one Socratic dialogue, for deeper and confident reasoning for school, university, work…. and life in general.
+One-to-one Socratic dialogue, for deeper, more confident reasoning for school, university, work…. and life.

 01